JVDeals.in launched an Exclusive Real Estate Joint Venture/ Joint Development Company - www.lokmattimes.com

 Why Joint Venture Deals are Increasing

-·Land prices in major Indian cities, have witnessed a 20-30% increase in the past three years.
+* Land prices in major Indian cities, have witnessed a 20-30 per cent increase in the past three years.
 This surge has driven the shift towards JDAs.
 Earlier outright land sales were more common.
 However, JDAs are now preferred due to their cost-effectiveness for both developers and landowners.

 Joint Venture deals offer several advantages for land owners like monetary enhancement of the land, retaining inheritance sentiment, and for real estate developers it gives them financial freedom in terms of liquidity, expanding market reach or entering new market.